 Generally speaking, there are two ways to address presbyopia with vision correction surgery.
-Those two options are monovision, also called “blended vision”, or a refractive lens exchange with a lens like the PanOptix lens.
+Those two options are monovision, also called “blended vision”, or a refractive lens exchange with an intraocular lens (IOL), like the PanOptix lens, Vivity, or Light Adjustable lens.
 Our eye doctors can either perform laser vision correction (LASIK or PRK) or a refractive lens exchange.

 What is Monovision?

 Monovision is a technique for correcting presbyopia in which only one eye is treated for near-vision correction.
-Within four to six weeks of the treatment, the brain automatically adjusts to the change and the eyes focus in concert without any blur.
+Within four to six weeks of the treatment, the brain automatically adjusts to the change and the eyes focus together without any blur.
 Contact lens patients have been treated successfully for more than 20 years with monovision.
-Monovision can be achieved with laser eye surgery.
-Monovision can be achieved with laser vision correction or refractive lens exchange.
+Monovision can be achieved with laser eye surgery or refractive lens exchange.

 What is Refractive Lens Exchange?

 Once people have reached middle-age, it is not uncommon for near vision to deteriorate, making it harder to see up-close objects clearly.
-Often due to presbyopia, a condition that causes hardening of the eye’s natural lens, people typically need reading glasses for clearer focus.
-In fact, presbyopia can ultimately get worse and lead to a significant loss of eyesight if left untreated.
+Often due to presbyopia, a condition that causes hardening of the eye’s natural lens, people typically need reading glasses for near tasks like reading.
+Presbyopia can ultimately get worse and lead to complete dependence on reading glasses.

 Refractive lens exchange can be an effective way to permanently correct vision.
 Refractive Lens Exchange treatment (RLE) is a procedure that uses laser technology to replace the eye’s natural lens with an intraocular lens implant.
 RLE with the LenSx® Femtosecond Laser can ultimately prevent presbyopia from causing further vision problems, and may even improve your vision so much that you will not need corrective eyewear to clearly see far or near objects.